MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

     - When you select **Paste before**, the field being moved is pasted before the existing field.
     - When you select a section, the field being moved is added in an available space so as to evenly distribute fields across the section columns.
 The **Paste before** action is not applicable and therefore not available in this case.
 6. Repeat steps 2-5 above if you want to move more fields.
-7. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to end-users.
+7. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.

 ## Delete fields on a form
 1. Open the form designer to create or edit a form.
 More information: [Create a form](create-and-edit-forms.md#create-a-form) or [Edit a form](create-and-edit-forms.md#edit-a-form)
 2. In the form preview, select the field that you want to delete from the form.
 3. In the command bar, select **Delete**.
 4. Repeat steps 2-3 above if you want to delete more fields.
-5. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to end-users.
+5. In the command bar, select **Save** to save the form, or select **Publish** if you want to save and make your changes visible to users.

      > [!NOTE]
      >   -  If you delete a field by mistake, in the command bar, select **Undo** to revert the form to its previous state.